Thermodynamics of Soft Wall Model in Einstein-Maxwell-Gauss-Bonnet Gravity: Introduction

 \section{Introduction}

-It has been a challenge to study the strongly coupled system such as Quantum Chromodynamics (QCD) analytically.
-In particular, the low energy behaviour of QCD is nonperturbative in nature.
-There is no hope to solve QCD in this regime by traditional perturbative methods.
-The lattice methods gives many important results about meson and baryon spectra but require the large amount of computational power and skills.
-Recently string inspired models are being widely used to study the low energy QCD and may interesting features of QCD such as chiral symmetry breaking and quark confinement are captured by these models.

-Advent of AdS/CFT correspondence \cite{Maldacena:1997re,Witten:1998qj, Gubser:1998bc,Witten:1998zw} has motivated to look for supergravity solutions \cite{Brandhuber:1998er} which can mimic the behaviour of realistic theories such as QCD.
+It has been a challenge to study the strongly coupled systems such as Quantum Chromodynamics (QCD) analytically.
+In particular, the low energy dynamics of QCD exhibit rich phase structure, but there is a very little hope that we can solve QCD in this regime by traditional perturbative methods.
+The lattice methods provide many important results about meson and baryon spectra and phase structure, but require extensive use of computational power.
+String inspired models have been developed recently and are used to study strongly correlated systems such as low energy QCD, high temperature superconductivity \cite{Sachdev:2010ch} etc. Advent of AdS/CFT correspondence \cite{Maldacena:1997re,Witten:1998qj, Gubser:1998bc,Witten:1998zw} has motivated to look for super-gravity solutions \cite{Brandhuber:1998er} which can mimic the behaviour of realistic theories such as QCD.
 Some phenomenological models \cite{Erlich:2005qh, Da_Rold:2005zs} has been developed to understand the low energy dynamics of QCD and such an approach is dubbed as holographic QCD or AdS/QCD.
-The dynamics of operators in the boundary theory is captured by equations of motion of the fields in the bulk and phenomena like chiral symmetry breaking and confinement/deconfinement transition also find their description in terms of dynamics of bulk fields \cite{Parnachev:2006dn,Da_Rold:2005zs,Cai:2007zw,BallonBayona:2007vp,Gherghetta:2009ac,Veschgini:2010ws,Megias:2010ku,Zhang:2010tk}.
-The spectrum of mesons and baryons can be predicted \cite{Erlich:2005qh, Da_Rold:2005zs,deTeramond:2005su,Hong:2006ta,Erdmenger:2007cm} and seem to agree with experimental results.

-In the simplest model of AdS/QCD, one assumes that the theory can be described by the five dimensional model living on the slice of the $AdS_5$ or some deformations of it \cite{Erlich:2005qh,Da_Rold:2005zs,Andreev:2010bv}.
-This model known as hard wall model captures almost all essential features of QCD however fails to provide linear Regge trajectory.
-An improvement of the model so called as soft wall \cite{Karch:2006pv} ,introduced non dynamical dilaton field in the bulk action in order to achieve linear Regge trajectory.
+String theory inspired models of QCD provide many interesting features of QCD phase diagram (see the recent reviews: \cite{Ammon:2015wua, CasalderreySolana:2011us, Nastase:2015a}).